armijnhemel/devicecode/doc/openwrt_fields.md

 The OpenWrt CSV data has the following fields (names extracted from the OpenWrt CSV dump):

-0. pid
+0. pid - internal to OpenWrt, not interesting
-1. devicetype
+1. devicetype - type of device, comparable to `type` in TechInfoDepot
 2. brand
 3. model
 4. version
-5. fccid
+5. fccid - FCC identifier
 6. availability
 7. whereavailable
 8. supportedsincecommit